WARNING – Buy Barcodes Australia (buybarcodes.com.au)

-Buy Barcodes Australia (also known as BuyBarcodes Australia) at the domain name buybarcodes.com.au is another barcode seller that has some very serious issues.
+Buy Barcodes Australia (also known as BuyBarcodes Australia) at the domain name buybarcodes.com.au is another barcode seller with severe issues.

 MAJOR ISSUES (as of 11 March 2019):

-The statement “If you would like your company prefix to be different, just let us know and we will happily modify the country prefix for any barcodes you purchase” is very strange.
-To do this is illegal – the country prefix of a barcode number cannot be modified, it is fixed.
-The only barcode numbers that are allowed to be sold by companies that are not GS1 are ones that start with the US country prefix (usually 06 or 07) – all non-US country prefix barcode numbers are owned by the GS1 organisation in that specific country, and cannot legally be issued by buybarcodes.com.au or any other barcode seller.
+The statement “If you would like your company prefix to be different, just let us know, and we will happily modify the country prefix for any barcodes you purchase” is extraordinary.
+To do this is illegal – the country prefix of a barcode number cannot be modified.
+It is fixed.
+The only barcode numbers allowed to be sold by companies that are not GS1 start with the US country prefix (usually 06 or 07).
+All non-US country prefix barcode numbers are owned by the GS1 organisation in that specific country and cannot legally be issued by buybarcodes.com.au or any other barcode seller.

 3. They have made themselves as anonymous as possible – they have extremely little information about themselves, or their company, on their website.

-On the buybarcodes.com.au “About Us” page they refer to themselves as “BuyBarcodes” only.
-They don’t provide their company name, company address, business number, business registration details, or the name of their director (or the names of any staff members).
+On the buybarcodes.com.au “About Us” page, they refer to themselves as “BuyBarcodes” only.
+They don’t provide their company name, company address, business number, business registration details, or the name of their director (or any staff members).

 4. They have very little contact information on their website.